How I rate

 • Player experience

-a short company profile with data such as:
+We also create a short company profile with data such as:

 • Company name, holdings, sister companies and brands, to get an idea of the size of the business